-Biomedical HIV interventions are highly effective at preventing HIV acquisition, as well as treating people living with the virus, but they don’t offer any direct protection from other STIs — that’s why combining biomedical strategies with condoms and regular testing is the key for anyone who wishes to maximise their protection.
+Biomedical HIV interventions are highly effective at preventing HIV as well as maintaining the health of people living with the virus, but they don’t offer any direct protection from other STIs — that’s why combining biomedical strategies with condoms and regular testing is the key for anyone who wishes to maximise their protection.

 You can discover more about choosing and combining strategies in Wanna compare tools?
 Here’s how safe sex choices measure up down under.